top of page

 During those years, I had a paper route that required me to rise at 3:30 am every morning for over five years.
 I would tell the boys that if they wanted to make some money on the weekends, they had to wake up on their own and be ready by 3:30 a.m.
 Although it was not often, they did take advantage of the opportunity.
 Their job was mainly to fold the papers into the plastic bags.

 One day, as I was leaving the house to work out at the spa, two clean-cut young men knocked on the door, wanting to share information about the Mormon Church.
 I was impressed by their clean-cut looks and demeanor, especially in comparison to some of Ben’s high school friends.
 I told the young elders they were welcome to speak with my son.
 Ben was always open and friendly to everyone.
 A stranger was just a friend he hadn’t met yet.
 The Mormon missionaries returned several times before Ben approached me to join the Mormon Church.
 Over time, the entire family joined.
 We were impressed by how friendly and family-oriented the members were, and the idea of abstaining from alcohol and caffeine sounded healthy.
-As I began reading the Book of Mormon, I was concerned that the Mormon God told a man to kill a guard in order to retrieve something of value.
+As I began reading the Book of Mormon, I was concerned that the Mormon God told a man to kill a guard to retrieve something of value.
 This didn’t register with me since a God could have easily put the guard into a temporary deep sleep rather than have this man kill him.
 Over the years, I became increasingly aware of additional discrepancies.
 The book portrays vast empires with cities, warfare, metallurgy, horses, elephants, and steel weapons in pre-Columbian America.
 Archaeology has never confirmed the existence of such advanced societies in the Americas during the time periods (c.
 600 B.C. – 421 A.D.) described.

 When Ben graduated from high school, he decided to go on a mission for the church.
 He was sent to Alaska, where he referred to himself as being part of the “frozen chosen”.
 Since his bedroom was empty, I decided to make it available to children in foster care.
 The entire family was involved in welcoming these children from disadvantaged homes into our home.
-Over five years, we cared for several children,
+Over five years, we cared for several children, all of them boys.
+One came by years later wanting to show off his first car and to hug me.

 My parents invited me to a big Fourth of July party at their home in Asheville in 1999.
 They had a live band playing on the river’s edge with a large outdoor grill for the typical southern pig-picking.
 They had a nice little crowd of folks, mainly from the seven mobile homes they had on their six and a half acres of land alongside the French Broad River next to the Fireman’s Camp.
 Somewhat ironic, but the land the camp now owned was previously owned by distant members of Rebecca’s family.